George of the Jungle

 Families can talk about respect for other cultures and feelings of pride.
 Why are Ursula's parents hesitant about letting George into San Francisco high society?

-How is the ape's treatment similar to the ways in which George is
+How is the ape's treatment similar to the ways in which George is treated?

 Why does Ursula accept George?